 Donna Fleece is a licensed school psychologist and has worked in public schools and private practice.
 She has been active in her state professional organization and she has served on the Board of Directors and Executive Board of Directors of various non-profit organizations in St. Petersburg, Florida.
 Her extensive involvement in the community earned her an appointment by the mayor to the St. Petersburg Arts Advisory Committee where she served to develop the city’s cultural plan and judge grant applications.

-Donna currently serves on the Board of Directors of Angels Without Wings, Inc., a non-profit organization raising funds for monuments to Sgt Reckless and other heroic war animals, as well as plans for the new International War Animals Museum.
+Donna served on the Board of Directors of Angels Without Wings, Inc., a non-profit organization raising funds for monuments to Sgt Reckless and other heroic war animals, as well as plans for the new International War Animals Museum.

 Curator of Military History